TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 We will cover:
 - Data cleaning (shell and other tools)
 - Alignment of reads (Salmon)
-- Statistical analysis of alignment data (R and DeSeq2)
+- Statistical analysis of alignment data (R and edgeR)
 - Annotation, heatmap production and cluster analysis
 - Gene Set Enrichment Analysis (R)